 It is the policy of Harvard College Library (HCL) to establish and adhere to standard recruitment procedures.
-It is HCL's policy that recruitment to fill full-time and part-time staff positions reflects a balanced commitment to equal employment opportunity, affirmative action, sound human resource management practices, and the mission and goals of the Library.
+It is HCL's policy that recruitment to fill full-time and part-time staff positions reflects a balanced commitment to equal employment opportunity, affirmative action, sound human resources practices, and the mission and goals of the Library.

 - About the Harvard College Library

 - Benefited Positions -- Administrative/Professional and Support Staff